Search results for

 As the default tap-to-pay option on Android phones, Google Wallet carries the torch well.

 In short, Google Wallet is an easy option and works well.
 However, if you want all of the features, like perks and rewards, sending people money, etc., you would usually have to use both Google Wallet and Google Pay.
 That was a bit confusing.
-That said, this is changing soon and Google Wallet has evolved quite a bit.
-It can already do pretty much everything on its own, and Google is phasing out Android Pay in June 2024.
+That said, this is changing and Google Wallet has evolved quite a bit.
+It can already do pretty much everything on its own, and Google phased out Android Pay in June 2024.

 Apple Pay pros and cons